 A. Legal Counsel.
-The petitioner may be represented by counsel at his own expense; no Cherokee Nation funds shall be used for legal fees of a person challenging an election and The Election Commission may be represented by its designated legal counsel.
+The petitioner may be represented by counsel at his own expense; and the Election Commission may be represented by its designated legal counsel.

-B. Hearing. .
-The Judicial Appeals Tribunal shall consider the record on appeal provided by the Commission, and may consider any additional evidence which it deems relevant to a determination on the merits.
-The Tribunal shall hear oral arguments consistent with the conduct of civil appellate proceedings A stenographic record of the proceedings and testimony shall be required.

-C. Burden of Proof.
-The decision shall require the invalidation of election results and a new election only if the petitioner proves beyond a reasonable doubt that substantial violations of this Title or of any election procedures adopted by the Election Commission in force at the time of the alleged violations occurred and that said violations affected or had a strong likelihood of affecting the election outcome.
+- 13. Hearing.
+The petitioner and the Election Commission may present testimony of witnesses and other evidence.
+The Judicial Appeals Tribunal may consider any evidence which it deems relevant to the hearing.
+The Tribunal shall conduct the hearing in an orderly manner consistent with the conduct of civil evidentiary matters in the Cherokee Nation District Court.
+A stenographic record of the proceedings and testimony shall be required. - C. Burden of Proof The decision shall require the invalidation of election results and a new election only if the petitioner proves beyond a reasonable doubt that substantial violations of this Title or of any election procedures adopted by the Election Commission in force at the time of the alleged violations occurred and that said violations affected or had a strong likelihood of affecting the election outcome. - D. Decision.

-D. Decision.
 The Judicial Appeals Tribunal's decision may be verbally announced after the Tribunal retires and reaches its decision.
 The decision shall be placed in writing, and each Tribunal member shall indicate his agreement or disagreement with the decision by his signature in the appropriate place on the decision.
 The decision shall be issued no later than two (2) days following the date of the hearing and shall be served on the parties by mail, facsimile transmission or in person.
 The decision shall include appropriate relief based on the alleged violation.
 Such relief may include the following: validation or correction of voting results; validation or correction of election outcomes, including an order that the petitioner is lawfully entitled to have his or her name appear on the runoff ballot or an order certifying a candidate as the successful candidate; or invalidation of the election for a specific office or offices, and requirement of a new election, in those cases where it is impossible to determine the correct election outcome with mathematical certainty.
 In any case where fraud is proven on the part of a candidate, the candidate shall be declared ineligible for the office for which he or she was a candidate.
-The decision of the Judicial Appeals Tribunal shall be final.

-E. Civil Liability of Unsuccessful Petitioner Who Alleged Fraud.
-In all cases where a petition is filed which alleges fraud, but after hearing said allegations are not reasonably sustained by competent evidence, the petitioner shall be civilly liable in damages to the Election Commission and to any candidate affected by said claims if a party to the proceeding, and for all damages sustained, including a reasonable attorney fee and all reasonable and proper costs of conducting such contest.
+The decision of the Judicial Appeals Tribunal shall be final. - E. Civil Liability of Unsuccessful Petitioner Who Alleged Fraud.
+In all cases where a petition is filed which alleges fraud, but after hearing said allegations are not reasonably sustained by competent evidence, the petitioner shall be civilly liable in damages to the Election Commission and to any candidate affected by said claims if a party to the proceeding, and for all damages sustained, including a reasonable attorney fee and all reasonable and proper costs of conducting such contest. - ♦ 103.

-♦ 103.
 New Election Where Determination of Contest Impossible.